Crab Tile Code of Conduct

 - No crab tiles shall be placed within five metres of commercial oyster and mussel beds and there shall be left a means of access on foot to each oyster and mussel bed within a width of at least ten metres to the shore.

 - Crab tiles shall only be placed in those areas agreed.
-A map showing these areas is attached.
 All efforts shall be made to remove crab tiles from areas not agreed.

 - All crab tiles must be correctly positioned, that is to say they must be placed at such a low angle so as to ensure that they do not cause difficulties for the other river users and in any event no crab tiles shall be more than 20cm in height.

-No crab tiles shall be of a material which could affect the quality of the water to the detriment of the estuary.
-In particular the placing of
+- No crab tiles shall be of a material which could affect the quality of the water to the detriment of the estuary.
+In particular the placing of tiles made from an asbestos-based material shall be discouraged, and thiose in present use shall be phased out.